dji-sdk/Onboard-SDK/README.md

 DJI's Onboard SDK allows you to connect your own Onboard Embedded System (OES) to a supported DJI vehicle [Matrice 100](http://www.dji.com/product/matrice100) or [Matrice 600](http://www.dji.com/product/matrice600) or flight controller [A3](http://www.dji.com/product/a3) using a common serial port (TTL UART).
 This setup opens up an exciting opportunity to integrate your own hardware with DJI's flying platforms.
 New applications and commercial uses for aerial robotics awaits and we can't wait to see what you build!

 ---
-## New Release
+## New Major Release

-A new version of DJI Onboard SDK (v3.1.9) was released on 10/14 - be sure to read the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html)!
+A new major version of DJI Onboard SDK (v3.2.0) was released on 12/23.
+This version brings all the advanced features first unveiled at the [DJI Airworks](http://www.dji.com/newsroom/news/dji-enterprise-launches-airworks-conference) conference.
+Be sure to read the [release notes](https://developer.dji.com/onboard-sdk/documentation/appendix/releaseNotes.html)!
 If you're new here, please read the rest of this document.

-> Note: A hotfix release (v3.1.9.1) for new A3 FW 1.5.0.0 has been released on 11/16 - please upgrade to this
 ---

 ## Prerequisites